wojdyr/fityk/doc/data.rst

   Column 0 means index of the point: 0 for the first point, 1 for the second, etc.

-- *block* is only supported by formats with multiple blocks of data.
+- *block* - selects one or more blocks of data from a multi-block file such as VAMAS

 - *filetype* usually can be omitted, because in most of the cases the filetype can be detected; the list of supported filetypes is